Pulse of Commerce Index: May Gain of 0.8% In a Now Discontinued Index

 The latest Ceridian-UCLA Pulse of Commerce Index (PCI), a measure of the economy based on diesel fuel consumption, is now available.

-Each month I've looked forward to the publication of the Pulse of Commerce Index.
-I'm sad to announce that today's report was posted with the accompanying message: "Please note that the May 2012 Ceridian-UCLA Pulse of Commerce Index by UCLA Anderson School of Management will be the last report issued."
+Each month we've looked forward to the publication of the Pulse of Commerce Index.
+We're sad to announce that today's report was posted with the accompanying message: "Please note that the May 2012 Ceridian-UCLA Pulse of Commerce Index by UCLA Anderson School of Management will be the last report issued."

 Two months ago Ceridian and the UCLA Anderson School of Management announced that it "will no longer publish the accompanying monthly data interpretation report.
 In its place, the report will include a headline regarding the overall direction of the PCI in correlation with Industrial Production and a regional summary, all of which should be familiar from previous monthly PCI reports."